-- Select File: Open or click the Open button files. - Select File: Recent Books, File: Recent Graphs to open recently saved workbook and graph window files.
+Select File: Open or click the Open button Etandard toolbar to open window files.

+Select File: Recent Books, File: Recent Graphs to open recently saved workbook and graph window files.

 Note: Origin supports window Short Name, Long Name and Comments and the Short Name must be unique in the Origin project.
 The window Short Name will be renamed if such a name has already exists in the project.
 If you open window file in the current project, then save the project, the window will be included in the project.